 Learn more about SNAP from answers to these frequently asked questions.

 Yes.
 Many non-citizens are eligible for SNAP.
 Receiving SNAP will have no impact on your application for citizenship and/or a green card.
+It is safe to apply for SNAP!
 If you do not have documented immigration status, you will not be able to apply for yourself, but you may be able to apply for other eligible household members.
 Children born in the US may receive benefits even if their parents do not have documentation.
 Learn more about SNAP benefits for immigrants.

 Some people must always apply together, including spouses and children under 22 living with a parent or step-parent.

 If you are approved for SNAP: you will receive your benefits within 30 days.